10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com

 3. Try to Swim with Whales Later in the Season

 If you’re looking for the prime time to swim with whales, then consider doing a whale tour later in the whale season – say September and October.
-This is when calves are often old enough to be inquisitive with swimmers, as well as when whale mothers are more relaxed to have swimmers nearby, often resulting in an incredibly fun whale swimming experience!
+This is when calves are often old enough to be inquisitive with swimmers, as well as when whale mothers (cows) are more relaxed to have swimmers nearby, often resulting in an incredibly fun whale swimming experience!
+This is a tip we picked up from one of Tonga’s whale guides, whom we interviewed in the 10 Photos That Will Make You Want to Swim with Whales in Tonga Now.

 10 Tips for Swimming with Whales in Tonga(c) Tonga Ministry of Tourism